 Tips to Help You Sleep

-There are many ways to help you achieve the snooze you deserve.
+There are many ways to help you achieve the rest you deserve.
 While there is no medical treatment to follow, you can take melatonin pills as a way to fast track your sleep chemical.
 Besides melatonin, here are other effective ways to combat your lack of sleep:(5)

 - Stick to a sleep schedule to help regulate your body’s clock.